dustin1818/AnimeStream/README.md

 # AnimeStream
-- api from consumet.org(old) | c.delusionz.xyz (new)
+- api from consumet.org(new) | c.delusionz.xyz (old)
 - used bulma as css framework
 - personal project

 Things to Do
-- update api to anilist not only gogoanime
+- add genre tab
+- update layout put searchbar in navbar
+- put pagination below the anime, update pagination to text or its icon
-- add popular, movies, top series tabs
+- add anime characters relationships
--hide footer and carousel if still loading for top airing, stream page, popular etc.
+- add download button if still have
+- go to realtimecolors.com
+api -
-- add episode page in stream-page api - popular movie
+popular movie
 = https://api.consumet.org/meta/anilist/advanced-search?type=ANIME&format=MOVIE
-- add anime characters relationships
-- add 404 page if enter button is pressed and no data to be fetched
 - add icon for website
-- update navbar button content

 Bugs
 - consumet api is now working, but unstable